 Temperature: Generally, Phalaenopsis are considered a warm-house plant.
 During active growth, they like temperatures between about 75°F and 85°F (24°C and 30°C), but they can adapt to a normal house temperature of 65°F to 70°F (18°C to 21°C).
 The higher the temperature, the greater the plant's need for humidity.
 However, they also like a nice contrast between night and day temperatures.

 Phalaenopsis typically bloom in the late winter or early spring.
 Their long-lasting flowers are held on arching branches and open successively.
 A single multi-branching flower spike can have more than 20 flowers.
 Individual Phalaenopsis flowers can last for weeks.
-To induce a flower spike, the plant needs a few cooler nights, down to 55°F (13°C).
+The plant needs a few cooler nights down to 55°F (13°C) to induce a flower spike.
 The plants will not bloom well without this temperature contrast.

 Potting and Media